Integrated Conditional Estimation-Optimization: Introduction

 The fusion of prediction models based on data and the optimization problems has become more and more widespread in recent years.
 In the remainder of this section, we will discuss existing works related to this topic and contrast them with our proposed ICEO approach.

-The first stream of research focuses on providing a prescriptive solution by approximating the conditional distribution of the random parameter given a feature vector, with the help of various machine learning tools. \cite{bertsimas2020predictive} first proposed prescriptive models that approximate the conditional distribution with a weighted empirical distribution of the uncertainty.
-The weights can be achieved based on multiple machine learning models, including k-nearest neighbors (KNN), kernel methods, tree-based methods, etc. A later work \cite{bertsimas2019predictions} investigates these prescriptive methods in the multi-period problem setting. \cite{bertsimas2019optimal} follows the same idea and propose a tree-based algorithm that balances the optimality of the prescription and accuracy of the prediction. \cite{kallus2020stochastic} consider a random forest model for the prescriptive solution.
-In contrast to the standard way of splitting the feature space, the authors consider the down stream optimization quality while constructing the partitions. \cite{ho2019data} considers the regularized Nadaraya-Watson approach and establish performance guarantees using moderate deviations theory.
+The first stream of research focuses on providing a prescriptive solution by approximating the conditional distribution of the random parameter given a feature vector with the help of various machine learning tools.
+In one of the first works along these lines, \cite{hannah2010nonparametric} use nonparametric methods to estimate the density function conditioned on state variables to solve convex stochastic optimization problems.
+They consider weights on the empirical distribution based on kernels and the Dirichlet process. \cite{bertsimas2020predictive} also proposed prescriptive models that approximate the conditional distribution with a weighted empirical distribution of the uncertainty.
+The weights can be achieved based on multiple machine learning models, including k-nearest neighbors (KNN), kernel methods, tree-based methods, etc. \cite{kallus2020stochastic} consider using a (non-parametric) random forests estimator of the conditional distribution in a way that is trained with respect to the cost of the downstream optimization task, akin to the ICEO approach.
+A later work \cite{bertsimas2019predictions} investigates these prescriptive methods in the multi-period problem setting. \cite{bertsimas2019optimal} follows the same idea and propose a tree-based algorithm that balances the optimality of the prescription and accuracy of the prediction. \cite{kallus2020stochastic} consider a random forest model for the prescriptive solution.
+In contrast to the standard way of splitting the feature space, the authors consider the down stream optimization quality while constructing the partitions.
+Different from \cite{kallus2020stochastic} the ICEO approach directly models the underlying conditional distribution using a hypothesis class $\calH$.
+Thus, while \cite{kallus2020stochastic} only provide asymptotic consistency results, we are able to prove both asymptotic consistency and generalization bounds for a wide variety of hypothesis classes.

+\cite{ho2019data} considers the regularized Nadaraya-Watson approach and establishes performance guarantees using moderate deviations theory.
+We refer to \cite{qi2022integrating} for a tutorial on these methods.